pingJustin/devPortfolio/README.md

     * Application must use React to render content.

-    * Application has a single `Header` component that appears on multiple pages, with a `Navigation` component within it that’s used to conditionally render About Me, Portfolio, Contact, and Resume sections.
+    * Application has a single `Header` component that appears on multiple pages, with a `Navigation` component within it that uses `react-router-dom` to conditionally render About Me, Portfolio, Contact, and Resume sections.

     * Application has a single `Project` component that’s used multiple times in the Portfolio section.

     * Application has a single `Footer` component that appears on multiple pages.

-    * Application must be deployed to GitHub Pages.
+    * Application must be deployed to Netlify.

 ### Deployment: 32%